aaarne/scheme--/README.md

 # Scheme--

-A minimalistic scheme-- interpreter for _Functional Programming_ at EPFL.
+A scheme-- (a minimalistic LISP) interpreter for _Functional Programming_ at EPFL.